EndPointCorp/appctl/catkin/src/statistics/README.md

 * `statistics/StatsD` - A single statsd metric report.

+* `statistics/Session` - A session start and/or end event.

 ## Scripts

 ### session\_tracker.py

-A node that listens for portal_occupancy "occupied" messages and breaks the current session.
+A node that listens for portal\_occupancy "occupied" messages and breaks the current session.
 It caches current session so when portal becomes occupied again it emits Session start with mode and application that was used before portal went to ambient mode.